aBiR1D/DataExtraction_NLP/README.md

 # DataExtraction_NLP
- For each of the articles (links are listed in Input.xlsx), extracted texts are saved in the Extracted_Text folder
+ For each of the articles (links are listed in Input.xlsx), extracted texts are saved in the extracted_texts folder

  as a text file and textual analysis has been performed and a bunch of variables like,